The Conditions Under Which Healing Can be Asked of God

 Must be Willing to Wear the Shoes in the Armor if We Want God to Heal Us

-We must have our feet shod with the gospel of peace, if we desire God to heal us from sickness and bless our health (Ephesians 6:15).
 Not only this, but after God grants us the initial healing, the only way we can maintain our health is by having our feet shod with the gospel of peace.
 Just as no one can maintain health without exercise, no one can maintain spiritual health and psychological happiness, without being enlisted under Christ's banner, taking up the yoke of service, and moving forward to deliver the gospel of peace to needy sinners.

 But if a person's main drivers and goals are not sharing the gospel, they have not put the shoes on.